kwitful/go-fundamentals/variables-constants.md

  carModel = 1970  // You can change it later on
 ```

 __It is possible to declare and initialize variables at the same time.
-Note that variables are changeable after they are declared.
+Note that values of variable are changeable after they are declared.
 This why they are called variables__
 ```go

 var carCity string = "New York" // We have declared a variable carCity and initialized it with the value "New York"